 The questions are open ended.
 They get students to examine the curriculum and content in different and meaningful ways.
 From there, a mixture of guided instruction and independent student work drives the learning of the topics.
 As students research, they collaborate with peers and the teacher to create a project that showcases their learning and understanding and ultimately answers the driving question.

 There is no need for textbooks in the DLC.
 History students read primary source documents from all of the major time periods.
 This practice removes third-party interpretations and allows the students to develop their own thoughts about the content.
-This meshes well with the Common Core State Standards, which push for students to substantiate their thoughts and opinions with evidence from informational texts, such as primary sources.
+This meshes well with the Knowledge Constructor standard that is part of the ISTE Standards for Students and instructs students to critically curate resources using digital tools to construct knowledge, produce creative arifacts and make meaningful learning connections.
 Additionally, students can supplement their readings with outside sources that enhance their understanding of the topic.

 Expand to all students

-Although the DLC was designed for gifted middle school students, teachers share their learning experiences through telepresence, observations and teacher workshops and by sharing students' digital projects via the district's digital resource repository.
+Although the DLC was designed for gifted middle school students, teachers share their learning experiences through telepresence, observations and teacher workshops and by sharing students' digital projects on the district's digital resource repository.

 District administrators and teachers often rely on early adopters — both teachers and students — to pilot new instructional practices and help share those practices out to others.
 One way we do this is through the summer Digital Learning Academy (DLA), an extension of the DLC.
 Over the summer, gifted teachers and IT facilitators shared their experiences with more than 100 general education teachers eager to integrate project-based learning and technology into their instruction.